Accidental Friendly FraudThe Pain of Unintentional Chargebacks is Just as Bad as Deliberate Dispute Fraud

 Accidental Friendly Fraud

-Do you ever feel like your customers are out to get you?
+Have you ever had the feeling that your customers are out to get you?

-It can feel like that’s the case after you get inundated by chargebacks and fraud.
-It’s even worse when you start digging into those disputes and discover that most claims are inaccurate or misstate the circumstances.
+That’s what it can feel like while you’re getting inundated by chargebacks and fraud.
+It’s even worse when you start digging into those disputes and discover that most of the claims made by customers are inaccurate or misrepresent the truth.
 After a while, you might wonder if you should take it personally.

 In this post, we’ll take a look at accidental friendly fraud.
 We’ll see how it differs from other chargeback sources and examine what you can do to protect your business.